bluesky/tiled/docs/source/how-to/profiles.md

 ## What problem do profiles solve?

 Profiles provide a shorthand for constructing clients.
-A profile stores client parameters in a file and gives them an alias, so that this:
+A profile stores client parameters in a file and gives them an alias, so that something like this:

 ```py
 from tiled.client import from_uri